jeanprbt/dotfiles/README.md

 source ~/.dotfiles/zsh/.zshrc
 ```

 Restart your shell again or run `exec zsh`, and you're good to go with the shell!
-You're seeing the default layout of [powerlevel10k](https://github.com/romkatv/powerlevel10k), feel free to run `p10k configure` to meet your needs.
+You're seeing the default layout of [powerlevel10k](https://github.com/romkatv/powerlevel10k), go ahead to the next section for more customization.

 ### Terminal emulator